 Our last day on the islands will start with a leisurely breakfast as we sail back from Tinos towards Athens.

 We will be saying goodbye to the Cyclades with a swimming spot at the isthmus of Kythnos with its clear blue waters and its double crescent beaches.

-Lunch will be enjoyed on deck with a BBQ as you take dips in the sea and enjoy the last few rays of sunshine before we return to port.
+Lunch will consist of a BBQ on deck as you take dips in the sea and enjoy the last few rays of sunshine before we return to port.

-Sunbathe on the sun deck, chat with your new found friends, enjoy a cocktail and make the most of the last few hours of our vacation time.
+Sunbathe on the sun deck, chat with your new found friends, enjoy a cocktail, read a book and make the most of the last few hours of our vacation time.

-After a shower and change of clothes for our farewell dinner, we will get back on deck for a final sunset drink as we stop in front of the mythical Temple of Poseidon where we will see the sun set one last time in the horizon.
+After a shower and change of clothes for our farewell dinner, we will get back on deck for a final Happy Hour as we stop in front of the mythical Temple of Poseidon where we will see the sun set one last time in the horizon.

 Our farewell Captain’s dinner will be your chance to say goodbye to the crew and indulge in one last seasonal Greek dinner in the best company.

-Inclusions: Breakfast onboard, BBQ lunch on deck, Captain’s dinner with wine, overnight in your chosen cabin.
+Inclusions: Breakfast onboard on day 7 and 8, BBQ lunch on deck, Captain’s dinner with wine on day 7, overnight in your chosen cabin.

 Cabins, prices and payment plan

 Galileo is a beautiful wooden 3-mast sailing yacht that was refurbished in 2020 and can accommodate 39 guests in the set up for our trip with single doubles cabins and twin shared cabins.